zergu/DataGenerator/README.md

 Imagining the future
 --------------------

+* More user friendly error handling.
-* Writing also to CSV and YAML.
+* Writing also to CSV.
 * Support for auto-increment fields and SQL COPY format.
 * More specific generators.
-* Much more dictionaries.
+* Much more dictionaries (and better organized).
 * Constant code refactorization (to improve my Ruby skills).
 * Code unit tested.
 * All issues closed.